Skip to main content

 How it works

-Behind the scenes, secrets are stored as AWS SSM Parameters in your AWS account.
+Behind the scenes, secrets are stored as AWS SSM or AWS Systems Manager Parameters in your AWS account.
 When you run:

 npx sst secrets set STRIPE_KEY sk_test_abc123